porjo/ytdl-web/README.md

 ![Screenshot](https://porjo.github.io/ytdl-web/screenshot.png)

+### Features

+- playblack of audio in the browser with skip and speed controls
+- mp3 files converted to Opus format on server-side and available immediately via streamed audio (no waiting for re-encode)
+- previous downloads displayed on page, with customizable expiry to auto-remove old files
-Supports [SponsorBlock](https://github.com/ajayyy/SponsorBlock) for removing sponsor segments in a video.
+- supports [SponsorBlock](https://github.com/ajayyy/SponsorBlock) for removing sponsor segments in a video.
 Just add the `-sponsorBlock` command parameter.
 See [yt-dlp doco](https://github.com/yt-dlp/yt-dlp#sponsorblock-options) for more details.

-By default, the audio codec will be whatever codec is used in the video container (typically AAC).
-The 'Opus Audio' toggle switch will force the audio to be encoded with Opus for smaller file size.

 ### Usage